delphix/virtualization-sdk/docs/docs/Best_Practices/Runtime_Environment.md

 to develop and build your plugin.

 ## Network Access
-As of Delphix Engine version 6.0.11, plugin code is able to use the network directly.
+As of Delphix Engine version 6.0.11.0, plugin code is able to use the network directly.
 No network access is possible in earlier versions.

 For example, suppose your plugin wants to talk to some DBMS running on some remote host.
 If the DBMS supports it, your plugin code might be able to connect to the DBMS server and talk to the DBMS directly.
 This can avoid the need to do DBMS operations via running Bash/Powershell code on the remote host.

-What your plugin can access depends entirely on the customer.
-Some customers will set up their Delphix Engines such that plugins have full access to the entire internet.
-Some will completely restrict the network so that the plugin can only access a small handful of remote hosts.

-If your plugin has any specific network requirements, it's recommended to try, in your code, to confirm that these requirements are met.
-For example, the plugin could make such a check in the
-`discovery.repository()` operation, and throw an error if the check fails.

 ### Example
 ```python